utap2/utap2/docs/rst/installation.rst

-Enter 'yes' to apply all proposed changes and install slurm cluster with Terraform.
+Enter 'yes' to apply all proposed changes and install Slurm cluster with Terraform.

 .. image:: ../figures/accept_terraform.PNG